mariuz/blocklysql/README.md

 ## Installing

-You are welcome to use our editor for educational purposes.
+You are welcome to use our editor.

 ## Contributing